kittuchikara/Duplicate-Question-Pair/README.md

-# 🔥 Duplicate Question Detection Web App
+# 🔥 Duplicate Question Pairs Detection Web App
 A machine learning web application that predicts whether two questions have the same meaning using the Quora Question Pairs Kaggle dataset.

 # Project Overview